Lee Hsien Yang

-Lee attended Catholic High School and National Junior College before graduating from Trinity College, Cambridge with a double first in engineering science under the President's Scholarship and Singapore Armed Forces Overseas Scholarship awarded by the Public Service Commission.
+Lee was born in Singapore on 24 September 1957.
+He attended Catholic High School and National Junior College before graduating from Trinity College, Cambridge, with a double first in engineering science under the President's Scholarship and Singapore Armed Forces Overseas Scholarship awarded by the Public Service Commission.
 He subsequently went on to complete a Master of Science degree in management at Stanford University.

 Career

+Military

-Lee enlisted in the Singapore Armed Forces (SAF) in 1976, and has held several command and staff appointments such as the Commander of the second Singapore Infantry Brigade, and had attained the rank of Brigadier-General before retiring in 1994.
+Lee enlisted in the Singapore Armed Forces (SAF) in 1976, and has held several command and staff appointments such as the Commander of the second Singapore Infantry Brigade, and had attained the rank of brigadier-general before retiring in 1994.

+Private

-After retiring from the military, Lee joined SingTel in April 1994 as Executive Vice President of Local Services.
-In May 1995, he became CEO of SingTel, where he served until March 2007.
+After retiring from the military, Lee joined Singapore Telecommunications (Singtel) in April 1994 as Executive Vice President of Local Services.
+In May 1995, he became CEO of Singtel, where he served until March 2007.
+That same year, Lee was awarded the Meritorious Service Medal (PJG).

-In September 2007, Fraser and Neave appointed Lee as a Non-Executive Director and Chairman-designate with effect from 6 September 2007.
+In September 2007, Fraser and Neave (F&N) appointed Lee as a Non-Executive Director and Chairman-designate with effect from 6 September 2007.
 Lee assumed the position of Non-Executive Chairman on 15 October 2007.

-On 1 July 2009, Lee was appointed Chairman of the Civil Aviation Authority of Singapore by Minister for Transport Raymond Lim.

-On 26 February 2013, it was announced that Lee had stepped down from the board of Fraser and Neave.
+On 1 July 2009, Lee was appointed Chairman of the Civil Aviation Authority of Singapore (CAAS) by Minister for Transport Raymond Lim.
+On 26 February 2013, it was announced that Lee had stepped down from the board of F&N.

-Lee has held other positions: Board Member and Chairman of the Audit Committee of the Singapore Exchange; Independent Director of the Islamic Bank of Asia, and the Australia and New Zealand Banking Group Limited; Member of the Governing Board of the Lee Kuan Yew School of Public Policy; Member of the Board of Asia Pacific Investment; Chairman of Republic Polytechnic; Member of the International Advisory Board of Rolls-Royce Holdings.

-Lee stepped down as Chairman of the Civil Aviation Authority of Singapore on 1 July 2018.
+Lee has also held other positions in the private sector – Board Member and Chairman of the Audit Committee of the Singapore Exchange (SGX); Independent Director of the Islamic Bank of Asia, and the Australia and New Zealand Banking Group Limited (ANZ); Member of the Governing Board of the Lee Kuan Yew School of Public Policy (LKYSPP); Member of the Board of Asia Pacific Investment; Chairman of Republic Polytechnic (RP); Member of the International Advisory Board of Rolls-Royce Holdings.
+Lee stepped down as Chairman of the CAAS on 1 July 2018.

 Political involvement

+2020 general election

-Although in 2006, Lee said that he has "no great interest to pursue a career in politics", he joined the Progress Singapore Party (PSP) led by the former Member of Parliament (MP) Tan Cheng Bock, on 24 June 2020, claiming that the People's Action Party (PAP) has "lost its way", and that it is no longer the PAP of its "founding principles that Lee Kuan Yew had envisioned".
-The PSP was one of the opposition parties that ran in the 2020 Singaporean general election against the PAP, which is led by Lee's elder brother, Prime Minister Lee Hsien Loong.
+Initially in 2006, Lee said that he has "no great interest to pursue a career in politics".

+Lee joined the Progress Singapore Party (PSP) led by Tan Cheng Bock, on 24 June 2020, claiming that the People's Action Party (PAP) has "lost its way", and that it is no longer the PAP with the "founding principles that Lee Kuan Yew had envisioned".
+The PSP was one of the opposition parties that ran in the 2020 general election.

 Lee ultimately decided not to run as a candidate for the 2020 general election, stating that "Singapore doesn't need another Lee".